 The City launched an online survey to gain community input and gauge preferences regarding retail and entertainment uses, public space enhancements, priorities for new investment, and marketing.

-City staff and project consultants would like to thank all those who attended the recent stakeholder and public input meetings.
+City staff and project consultants would like to thank all those who attended the stakeholder and public input meetings.
 The information gathered at these meetings will be helpful in planning our next steps.

 PRELIMINARY MEETING ON DOWNTOWN VIBRANCY PLAN

 The consultant team presented its initial findings at a joint public meeting with the City of Williamsburg's City Council, Planning Commission and Economic Development Authority.
 Catherine Timko presented an overview of the local market and market demand and supply for different business sectors.
 Bob Melvin and Sara Woolf presented preliminary urban design and placemaking strategies to draw pedestrian traffic and activate the downtown area.

 For a copy of Ms. Timko's presentation, click here.

 For a copy of Mr. Melvin and Ms. Woolf's presentation, click here.

 The Williamsburg Economic Development and Planning & Codes Compliance departments are developing a sustainable downtown marketing and design strategy.

 - The objective is to strengthen downtown’s appeal by creating a vibrant environment and developing a sustainable implementation strategy to help generate momentum and to help the City and investors to make better decisions, manage risk, and improve the prospects for success.